There was a knock on the door.

 "I remember this," said Manfred, "This was a Military investigation.
 Is this out of our-"

 "The Military has one fatal flaw when it comes to this investigation," said Sandoval, "They are soldiers.
 They lack observational skills.
 They lack imagination.
 They lack integrity.
 This wasn't some Goblin hive to blow up or a Prushian to run through.
 This is an investigation of the highest caliber."

 Manfred began to thumb through the documents, "So we are reopening this case?"

 "You are, Manfred," said Sandoval, "There are obvious holes in this file and I need it filled.
-I can't help but feel your take on it will yeild results."
+I can't help but feel your take on it will yield results."